Ragtime at New York City Center

 Advertising

 Seeing a Broadway show can require quite a lot of planning—and sometimes a leap of faith.
 You can wait try to see only the very best Broadway shows by waiting until everything opens and gets reviewed, but by then it is harder to get tickets and good seats.
 So it's smart to keep an eye on upcoming productions—whether they're original musicals and plays or revivals of time-tested classics—and pick out some promising options in advance.
-Here, in order of their first performances, are the productions that are set to begin their Broadway runs in the first few months of 2025.
-(Other shows may be added if and when they are announced.)
+Here, in order of their first performances, are all the productions that are set to begin their Broadway runs in the remainder of 2025.
+(Other shows may be added if they are announced.)

 Recommended: Current and Upcoming Off Broadway Shows